 Unfortunately, even the most well-meaning adults fail to appreciate how intrusive it can feel to be bombarded with questions about college admission.
 Even perfect strangers glibly offer unsolicited advice on college and career.
 Who can ever forget this scene from The Graduate:

-So here is our plea to you should you encounter an 11th grader: offer your college opinions only if asked and avoid these ten toxic questions:
+So here is our advice to you should you encounter an 11th grader: offer your college opinions only if asked and avoid these ten toxic questions:

 1. How was the SAT?